them-es/Billy/readme.txt

 * You can also help translate the plugin into your language: [them.es](https://them.es/plugins/billy/docs "them.es") (them.es user account required) or [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") (WordPress.org user account required)

 == Changelog ==

+= 1.12.0 =
+* Refactor frontend assets and blocks
+* Drop gulp.js and only use @wordpress/scripts in the frontend assets build process

 = 1.11.1 =
 * Re-implement workaround to improve formatting of line spacing in PDF content